Written by 12:35 pm Dotnet Core • 36 Comments

 <p>Hello, world!
 The time on the server is @DateTime.Now</p>

-5. Browse to https://localhost:5000/About and verify the changes.
+5. Browse to http://localhost:5000/About and verify the changes.

 Publish to the Raspberry Pi